-- 1. Your doctor will complete a referral form and send it to the Oxford Tissue Cryopreservation (OTCP) service.
-The doctor will also organise for you to have a blood test to check for the presence of certain viral infections.
-They will discuss these blood tests with you at the time of referral. - 2.
-Once the referral is accepted, a doctor from the Oxford OTCP service will arrange to meet you to discuss the ovarian cryopreservation procedure in detail. - 3.
-Following the discussion, if you wish to proceed, the doctor from the Oxford OTCP service will explain and help you to complete all relevant consent forms.
+- 1. Your daughter's doctor will complete a referral form and send it to the Oxford Tissue Cryopreservation (OTCP) service.
+The doctor will also organise for your daughter to have a blood test to check for the presence of certain viral infections.
+They will discuss these blood tests with you and your daughter at the time of referral. - 2.
+Once the referral is accepted, a doctor from the Oxford OTCP service will arrange to meet you and your daughter to discuss the ovarian cryopreservation procedure in detail. - 3.
+Following the discussion, if you wish to proceed, the doctor from the Oxford OTCP service will explain and help you and your daughter (if appropriate) to complete all relevant consent forms.
 These are a requirement of UK legislation.
-As this is a new service in the UK, there are very strict regulations in place which are carefully monitored by two government agencies the 'Human Tissue Authority' and the 'Human Fertility and Embryology Authority'.
+As this is a new service in the UK, there are very strict regulations in place which are carefully monitored by two government agencies the 'Human Tissue Authority' and the 'Human Fertility and

-- 4. The surgeon carrying out the laparoscopic oophorectomy will arrange to meet with you prior to theatre to ensure you have an opportunity to ask any questions about the surgery.
-If any other procedure is required for your cancer treatment (such as insertion of a central venous catheter), then the ovarian tissue surgery will be organised to be carried out at the same time if possible. - 5.
-At the start of the operation you will be given a broad spectrum antibiotic to ensure that all surgical wounds are fully healed before starting your cancer treatment. - 6.
-In the majority of cases the surgery is done as a day case, and you will be able to go home on the same day, with simple medication such as paracetamol and ibuprofen. - 7.
+- Embryology Authority'.
+When your daughter reaches the age of 18, she will be required to confirm her consent for ongoing storage. - 4.
+The surgeon carrying out the laparoscopic oophorectomy will arrange to meet with you and your daughter prior to theatre to ensure you have an opportunity to ask any questions about the surgery.
+If any other procedure is required for your daughter's cancer treatment (such as insertion of a central venous catheter), then the ovarian tissue surgery will be organised to be carried out at the same time if possible. - 5.
+At the start of the operation your daughter will be given a broad spectrum antibiotic to ensure that all surgical wounds are fully healed before she starts her cancer treatment. - 6.
+In the majority of cases the surgery is done as a day case, and your daughter will be able to go home on the same day, with simple medication such as paracetamol and ibuprofen. - 7.
 As soon as possible after surgery you will receive a procedure summary letter with a copy of the signed ovarian tissue cryopreservation consent form.
 This will give you details about the tissue which has been stored and how you can contact the Oxford OTCP doctor and the Tissue Bank.

-What will happen if you want to use your tissue in the future?
+What will happen if your daughter wants to use her tissue in the future?

-If, following treatment, you decide you wish to start a family but have experienced premature ovarian failure, you will need to contact the Oxford OTCP service as detailed in the procedure summary letter.
-An appointment will be made for you to discuss your fertility problems and to explore methods to restore your fertility using the tissue held in the Tissue Bank.
+If, following treatment, your daughter decides she wishes to start a family but has experienced premature ovarian failure, she will need to contact the Oxford OTCP service as detailed in the procedure summary letter.
+An appointment will be made for her to discuss her fertility problems and to explore methods to restore her fertility using the tissue held in the Tissue Bank.
 At present this would involve re-implantation of some of the stored strips of ovarian tissue, in order to restore ovarian hormone function and egg production.
 However, in the future there will be a wider range of techniques available, increasing the range of potential options.
-Any future procedures will be fully discussed along with a separate consent process before your tissue can be used.
+Any future procedures will be fully discussed along with a separate consent process before your daughter's tissue can be used.